rickhagwal/Sentiment_Analysis/README.md

 # Sentiment Analysis with Deep Learning, using BERT
-Sentiment Analysis with Deep Learning of Twitter Smile emotion dataset, using BERT
+Sentiment Analysis with Deep Learning of Twitter Smile emotion dataset, using BERT, HuggingFace, PyTorch, to classify tweets emotions as variant smileys, and evaluated model via F-1 score metrics.

 #### Objective: